wilsonzlin/wilsonl.in-docs/src/ooml/Fundamentals/Properties.md

 </template>
 ```

 ooml properties must have a default value.
-Generally, if you don't have a specific default value in mind, consider `null`. `undefined` is not allowed in almost every part of ooml, including property values — see [Undefined](#Undefined) for more details.
+Generally, if you don't have a specific default value in mind, consider `null`, `0`, `false`, or `""`.

 ## Events